tkashkin/GameHub/.github/ISSUE_TEMPLATE/crash.md

 <!--
 To get the GDB log, follow these steps:

-1. Close GameHub if it's running.
+1. Close GameHub if it's running
-2. Run this in your terminal: `com.github.tkashkin.gamehub --gdb`
+2. Install GDB if it's not already installed
-3. Once the app has crashed (become unresponsive), type "bt full" (and press enter) to get a backtrace.
+3. Run this in your terminal: `com.github.tkashkin.gamehub --gdb`
-4. Type "q" to quit the debugger (or "c" to continue until the app quits)
+4. Reproduce crash
 5. Copy the log and paste below
 -->